Agoric/documentation/main/zoe/guide/contracts/loan.md

 ## Contract Shutdown

-The contract shuts down under 3 conditions:
+The contract shuts down under any one of 3 conditions:
 1. The loan (plus interest) is repaid.
    * The lender gets the repayment and the borrower gets their collateral back.